KVV-afk/rsschool-cv/cv.md

-feat: finished up

 **Krutikov Vladislav**

 **My Contact Info:**
 * Email:krutikovvladislav@gmail.com
+* Phone: +375333217498

 **About Me**

 * *36-years old, work at social services.
-I think trying something new can get me some additional income and developer skill is an activity which can be a good second job.
+I was thinking trying something new can get me some additional income and developer skill is an activity which can be a good second job.

 **Skills**